shopinvader/documentation/data/doc_pages/en/api-introduction.md

 ### API Authentification

-REST API requiere authentification with API Key.
-API credential are defined in Odoo.
+REST API requiere authentication with an API Key.
+API credentials are defined in Odoo.
-To defined REST API credential go on Shopinvader section on Odoo, select your Shopinvader Website and defined new values on Credentials tabs.
+To define the REST API credentials, go on the Shopinvader section in Odoo, select your Shopinvader Website and define new values in the Credentials tab.

 ### Ways to call the Storefront API

 Shopinvader provides the flexibility to call by using :
--  HTTP Request on the REST API used for external apps,
+-  HTTP Requests on the REST API, for external apps,
--  HTML form to interact with API on your liquid template.
+-  HTML forms to interact with API, for your liquid templates.

 #### Using HTTP REQUEST